The Sacramental Life

 Funeral Service

-The service for the repose of the soul of the faithful departed is offered in the Church (or in a Funeral Home) by the priest and the community for all Orthodox believers who have practiced the Faith and participated in the life of the parish.
+The service for the repose of the soul of the faithful departed is offered in the Church (or in a Funeral Home) by the priest and the community.
+In the event of a death, the priest should be informed immediately so that proper arrangements can be made.

 Marriage

+Holy Matrimony is the Sacrament by which two Christians are united as one body in an image of Christ's union with His Church.
 The Sacrament is offered for those Orthodox Christians who actively participate in the life of the Church.
-All plans for the wedding should be discussed with the priest at least six months in advance of a proposed date and before a date is set.
-There are times during the Liturgical Year that marriage is prohibited.
+All plans for the wedding should be discussed with the priest at least six months in advance.
+There are times during the Liturgical Year when marriage is prohibited.